Launching Your First Simulation#

 • Locally copying the executable to the folder you are running your simulation from.

-All these workflows can achieve the same result.
+All these workflows achieve the same result.

 To launch a simulation, you must specify the solver executable and the parameter file in the following format: solver parameter_file.
 For example, lethe-fluid poiseuille2d.prm